kylestengline/scripts/README.md

 ### This script will:
 - Make the directory
 - Go into the directory
-- Initialize the repo by creating a ``` .gitignore ``` and ``` README.md ```
+- Initialize the repo and create a ``` .gitignore ``` and ``` README.md ```
 - Then:
 - ``` git add . ```
 - ``` git commit -m "Initial Commit" ```
+- ``` git remote add origin ```
 - ``` git push origin master ```

 ### Notes on github.sh
-- This script uses the ssh to push to master.
-I'm working on ways to have users select either origin or upstream options.
+- This script uses the ssh key to push to master.
+- I'm working on ways to have users select either origin or upstream options.

 ### bring me
-- This script opens netflix and my udemy courses
+- This script opens netflix and my udemy courses for me.
 - ``` ./bring_me.sh <nameofcourse> ```
-- Working on ways to make this more dynamic for other users 07/09/16.
+- Still working on ways to make this more dynamic for other users 01/31/17.